hashicorp/terraform-provider-aws/website/docs/r/efs_file_system_policy.html.markdown

 ## Argument Reference

-The following arguments are supported:
+The following arguments are required:

 * `file_system_id` - (Required) The ID of the EFS file system.
+* `policy` - (Required) The JSON formatted file system policy for the EFS file system. see [Docs](https://docs.aws.amazon.com/efs/latest/ug/access-control-overview.html#access-control-manage-access-intro-resource-policies) for more info.

+The following arguments are optional:

 * `bypass_policy_lockout_safety_check` - (Optional) A flag to indicate whether to bypass the `aws_efs_file_system_policy` lockout safety check.
 The policy lockout safety check determines whether the policy in the request will prevent the principal making the request will be locked out from making future `PutFileSystemPolicy` requests on the file system.
 Set `bypass_policy_lockout_safety_check` to `true` only when you intend to prevent the principal that is making the request from making a subsequent `PutFileSystemPolicy` request on the file system.
 The default value is `false`.
-* `policy` - (Required) The JSON formatted file system policy for the EFS file system. see [Docs](https://docs.aws.amazon.com/efs/latest/ug/access-control-overview.html#access-control-manage-access-intro-resource-policies) for more info.

 ## Attributes Reference